geekymode/CollatzConjecture.jl/docs/src/index.md

 !!! tip
-    This is still under active devlopment.
+    This is still under active development.

 ## Resources for getting started

-There are few ways to get started with GrayCoding:
+There are a few ways to get started with CollatzConjecture:

 ## Installation